raydac/jprol/README.md

     <version>2.1.0</version>
 </dependency>
 ```
-The engine uses another my project [java-prolog-parser](https://github.com/raydac/java-prolog-parser) which initially was a part of the jprol engine but lately I extracted it into separated project because it is usefult sometime to have only parser for prolog syntax.
+The engine uses another my project [java-prolog-parser](https://github.com/raydac/java-prolog-parser) which initially was a part of the jprol engine but then it was extracted as an autonomous project because sometime it is usefult to have only prolog parser for data files.

 ## Java method can play a predicate